fkoolhoven/pipex/README.md

 </div>

-## :star2: About the Project
+# About the Project

-A project made in accordance with the Pipex project for the Codam Core Curriculum.
-Teaches how to use piping, create forks and change the STDIN and STDOUT through dup2.

-# Features

-Handles multiple commands from the commandline, processes them through pipes and outputs it into a designated output file.
+A project made in accordance with the pipex project which is part of the Codam Core Curriculum.
+It recreates the functionality of the pipe (|) symbol, which allows you to send the output of one command to another command as input for further processing.
+I passed this project with 125%.
+It handles multiple commands from the commandline, processes them through pipes and puts the output into a designated output file.
+As a bonus I recreated the heredoc functionality.

 # Getting Started